 I am also a long time member of the Home Recording Connection forum. (the link can be found over in the links listing on this site).
 I try to keep involved helping other folks in situations similar to my own, answering questions, giving opinions and critiques, and any number of other helpful things.
 The forum has folks ranging from the newcomers, to home studio musicians, to professionals working in the industry.
 I have also participated in a couple music collaborations with other musicians on the forum.

 The goal of my service is to offer musicians, students, bands, and others a chance to have their work recorded at a modest fee.
-Whether it is in their home studios, rehearsal spaces, garage, or whatever is available, I will be traveling to their location to record in a location that is familiar and comfortable to the musician.
+Whether it is in their home studios, live at their gigs, rehearsal spaces, garage, or whatever is available, I will be traveling to their location to record in a location that is familiar and comfortable to the musician.
 My intent is to keep things fun, educational, and no pressure, no stress.
 More details about that can be found on the pages in this website.

 - James (J-Bot) Pennington